-'Leave it' is a very useful command for all dogs to know.
+Leave it is a very useful command for all greyhounds to know.
 It means leave that item, ignore it and pay attention to me.
-It has many practical uses for all dogs, especially when it comes to things like cat training or preventing counter-surfing (stealing food).
+It has many practical uses for all greyhounds, especially when it comes to things like cat training or preventing counter-surfing (stealing food).